Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 Connect to Matrix via **ssh** command

-#### Method 2: Run graphical ssh program via MyApps in Seneca computer lab:
+#### Method 2: Run graphical ssh program via MyApps in Seneca computer lab

   If you are in a Seneca computer lab, you can use MyApps to run a **graphical SSH application** for your Windows machine.
 One advantage of using this method is that you are already at Seneca and are NOT required to connect to the student VPN.